okx/okexchain-docs/core-concepts/validator/validators-faq.md

 Out of all validator candidates that signaled themselves, the 21 with the highest stake are the ones who are designated as **validators**.
 If a validator’s total stake falls below the top 21 then that validator loses the validator privileges: therefore they can’t participate in consensus and generate rewards any more.

-## Testnet

-### How can I join the testnet?

-The testnet is a great environment to test your validator setup before launch.

-We view testnet participation as a great way to signal to the community that you are ready and able to operate a validator.
-You can find all relevant information about the testnet [here](/dev/quick-start/join-oktc-testnet) and [here](https://github.com/okx/testnets).

 ### What are the different types of keys?